Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Congenital polydactyly is a developmental disorder characterized by a quantitative increase in individual segments of the finger of the hand or the beam as a whole (the ray is all the phalanges of the finger and the corresponding metacarpal bone).
-Depending on the level of doubling, this anomaly is subdivided into polyphalange, polydactyly and doubling of the ray.
-Localized radial (or preaxial), central and ulnar (or postaxial) polydactyly.
-The most frequently diagnosed polydactyly the first ray of the hand.
-In most cases, the polydactyly of the thumb of the hand is combined with the deformation of the main and (or) additional segment.
+Congenital polydactyly is a developmental defect characterized by a quantitative increase in individual segments of the finger or the ray as a whole (the ray is all the phalanges of the finger and the corresponding metacarpal bone).
+Depending on the level of doubling, this anomaly is divided into polyphalangy, polydactyly and ray doubling.
+By localization, radial (or preaxial), central and ulnar (or postaxial) polydactyly are distinguished.
+Polydactyly of the first ray of the hand is most often diagnosed.
+In the overwhelming majority of cases, polydactyly of the thumb is combined with deformation of the main and (or) additional segment.

 ICD-10 code